 The Organization leases office space and clinical support services on the Palomar Health Campus and rents the office space from PH for the Healthy Development Services Program.
-The lease term with PH expired on June 30, 2017.
+The lease term with PH expired on June 30, 2018.
+On July 1, 2018, the lease was renewed for an additional year expiring on June 30, 2019.
 The Organization also receives donated space for the First Five Steps Program from PH in return for maintenance upkeep.
-Rent expense was \$30,565 and \$25,428 for the years ended June 30, 2017 and 2016, respectively.
+Rent expense was \$20,000 and \$30,565 for the years ended June 30, 2018 and 2017, respectively.